sahitya-chandra/GSoC-2025/Final-report.md

 - [RUXAILAB Main Repository](https://github.com/ruxailab/RUXAILAB)

 ### Objectives
-The primary objectives of my GSoC 2025 project with RUXAILAB were:
+The primary objectives of my GSoC 2025 project with Uramaki LAB were:
 1. **UI Layout Optimization**: Redesign and optimize the user interface of the RUXAILAB platform to enhance usability, accessibility, and responsiveness, ensuring a seamless experience for researchers and participants.
 2. **Vue 3 Migration**: Migrate the existing RUXAILAB codebase from Vue 2 to Vue 3 to leverage modern features, improve performance, and ensure long-term maintainability.
 3. **Feature Enhancements**: Implement new features for unmoderated usability testing and heuristic evaluation to expand the platform’s capabilities.